 The Adviser serves as investment manager to each Fund pursuant to an investment advisory agreement between the Trust and the Adviser (each, an "Advisory Agreement").
-The advisory fee paid pursuant to each Advisory Agreement is computed daily and paid monthly to the Adviser by each Fund at the following annual rates: for VanEck VIP Emerging Markets Bond Fund and VanEck VIP Global Resources Fund, each Fund pays the Adviser a fee at the annual rate of 1.00% of the first \$500 million of average daily net assets of each Fund, 0.90% on the next \$250 million of average daily net assets and 0.70% of average daily net assets in excess of \$750 million, which includes the fee paid to the Adviser for accounting and administrative services; for VanEck VIP Emerging Markets Fund, the Fund pays the Adviser a fee at an annual rate of 1.00% of average daily net assets of the Fund, which includes the fee paid to the Adviser a fee at an annual rate of 1.00% of average daily net assets of the Fund, which includes the fee paid to the Adviser a fee at an annual rate of 1.00% of average daily net assets of the Fund, which includes the fee paid to the Adviser a fee at an annual rate of 1.00% of average daily net assets of the Fund, which includes the fee paid to the Adviser a fee at an annual rate of 1.00% of average daily net assets of the Fund, which includes the fee paid to the Adviser a fee at an annual rate of 1.00% of average daily net assets of the Fund, which includes the fee paid to the Adviser a fee at an annual rate of 1.00% of average daily net assets of the Fund, 0.65% of the next \$250 million of average daily net assets and 0.50% of average daily net assets in excess of \$750 million.
+The advisory fee paid pursuant to each Advisory Agreement is computed daily and paid monthly to the Adviser by each Fund at the following annual rates: for VanEck VIP Emerging Markets Bond Fund and VanEck VIP Global Resources Fund, each Fund pays the Adviser a fee at the annual rate of 1.00% of the first \$500 million of average daily net assets of each Fund, 0.90% on the next \$250 million of average daily net assets and 0.70% of average daily net assets in excess of \$750 million, which includes the fee paid to the Adviser for accounting and administrative services; for VanEck VIP Emerging Markets Fund, the Fund pays the Adviser a fee at an annual rate of 1.00% of average daily net assets of the Fund, which includes the fee paid to the Adviser for accounting and administrative services; and for VanEck VIP Global Gold Fund, the Fund pays the Adviser a fee at an annual rate of 0.75% of the first \$500 million of average daily net assets of the Fund, 0.65% of the next \$250 million of average daily net assets and 0.50% of average daily net assets in excess of \$750 million.
 For purposes of calculating these fees, the net assets of the VanEck VIP Global Gold Fund include the value of the Fund's interest in the Subsidiary.
 The Subsidiary does not pay the Adviser a fee for managing the Subsidiary's portfolio.
 Each class of a Fund's shares pays its proportionate share of the Fund's fee.
-Under each Advisory Agreement

-Fund, manages the investment of the Funds' assets.
+Under each Advisory Agreement, the Adviser, subject to the supervision of the Board and in conformity with the stated investment policies of each Fund, manages the investment of the Funds' assets.
 The Adviser is responsible for placing purchase and sale orders and providing continuous supervision of the investment portfolio of the Funds.